 Associate Professor, Department of Mechanical Automation Engineering

 Co-director, Chow Yuk Ho Technology Centre for Innovative Medicine

 Samuel Au received the B.Eng. and M.Phil degrees in Mechanical and Automation Engineering from the Chinese University of Hong Kong, Hong Kong, China in 1997 and 1999, respectively.
 He completed his Ph.D. degree in Mechanical Engineering at MIT in 2007.
 During his PhD study, he invented (with Prof. Hugh Herr) the MIT Robotic Ankle-foot Prosthesis, which mimics the action of a biological ankle and, for the first time, provides transtibial amputees with a natural gait.
-This invention was named one of the Best Inventions of Year by TIME magazine in 2007 and was later commercialized by iWalk, Inc (now is called BionX Medical Technologes, Inc).
-Over one thousand of amputees have adopted to use this innovative prosthetic device in their daily life.
+This invention was named one of the Best Inventions of Year by TIME magazine in 2007 and was later commercialized by iWalk, Inc (now is called BioNX, Inc).
+Over one thousand of prostheses have been sold to amputees and be used in their daily life.

-Dr. Au is the author and co-author of over 12 peer-reviewed manuscripts and conference journals, and has more than 20 patents pending.
+Dr. Au is the author and co-author of over 12 peer-reviewed manuscripts and conference journals.
+He currently holds 10 US patents (and over 8 pending US Patents).
 His inventions/works featured in numerous magazines such as New York Times and Technology Review.
 He has won numerous awards including the first prize in the American Society of Mechanical Engineers (ASME) Student Mechanism Design Competition in 2007, Intuitive Surgical (ISI) Problem Solving Award in 2010, and Intuitive Surgical (ISI) Inventor Award in 2011.